Admission & Program Requirements

 Applicants must complete the Graduate Studies Application Package available online at msvu.ca/applyonline or from the Admissions Office by February 15 for fall admission in order to be considered for University scholarships, however admissions received after this date may be considered by the Department’s Graduate Committee for fall admission.

 Each student will be assigned an academic advisor by the Graduate Admissions Committee of the Department of Child and Youth Study.
-This advisor will be a faculty member of the Department of Child and Youth Study.
-The academic advisor will be responsible for overseeing the student’s program.
-The student and academic advisor will prepare the student’s program in compliance with program requirements.
-Each student’s program will be submitted to the Graduate Admissions Committee (CYS) for approval.
-Students wishing to take coursework at another university while registered at the Mount must comply with Mount Saint Vincent University regulations regarding transfer of credit and obtain the necessary Letter of Permission (LOP).
-Any changes to a student’s program must be approved by the student’s academic advisor and Graduate Admissions Committee (CYS).
+This advisor will be a faculty member of the Department of Child and Youth Study with whom the student is encouraged to discuss program requirements, research interests, and academic goals.
+Any changes to a student’s program must be approved by the Department of Child and Youth Study.

 The program requires a minimum of 5.0 units, including a 1.0 unit thesis.
 Academic standing and grading criteria as outlined in sections 2.2.13 Graduate Level Grading Scheme and 2.2.12 Academic Standing will be followed.

 - 0.5 unit GCYS 6012